Dart-Code/Website/_docs/settings.md

 The path to a log file for the `flutter daemon` communication which is the service that provides information about connected devices used to show in the status bar.
 For more information on capturing these logs, see [Flutter Daemon Logging](/docs/logging/#flutter-daemon).

 ## dart.flutterRunLogFile
 The path to a log file for `flutter run` which is used to launch Flutter applications from VS Code.
 This is useful when trying to diagnose issues with applications launching (or failing to) on simulators and devices.
+Use ${name} in the log file name to prevent concurrent debug sessions overwriting each others logs.
 For more information on capturing these logs, see [Flutter Run Logging](/docs/logging/#flutter-run).

 ## dart.flutterTestLogFile
 The path to a log file for `flutter test` which is used to run unit tests from VS Code.
 This is useful when trying to diagnose issues with unit test executions.
+Use ${name} in the log file name to prevent concurrent debug sessions overwriting each others logs.
 For more information on capturing these logs, see [Flutter Test Logging](/docs/logging/#flutter-test).

 ## dart.observatoryLogFile
 The path to a log file for communication between Dart Code and Observatory (the VM debugger).
 This is useful when trying to diagnose issues with debugging such as missed breakpoints.
+Use ${name} in the log file name to prevent concurrent debug sessions overwriting each others logs.
 For more information on capturing these logs, see [Observatory Logging](/docs/logging/#observatory).

 ## dart.pubTestLogFile
 The path to a log file for `pub run test` runs.
 This is useful when trying to diagnose issues with unit test executions.
+Use ${name} in the log file name to prevent concurrent debug sessions overwriting each others logs.
 For more information on capturing these logs, see [Pub Test Logging](/docs/logging/#pub-test).

 ## dart.webDaemonLogFile
 The path to a log file for communication between Dart Code and the webdev daemon.
 This is useful when trying to diagnose issues with launching web applications.
+Use ${name} in the log file name to prevent concurrent debug sessions overwriting each others logs.